+Using CIA in ARTS is easy.
+First of all, include one or more CIA tags in your absorption species list (abs_species).
+All valid tags are listed in Table 6.4.
+Secondly, read in WSV abs_cia_data, which contains the tabulated binary absorption cross-sections, from a file.
 This will usually be the file hitran_cia2012_adapted.xml.gz, which is included in the arts-xml-data, but the original HITRAN data files can also be read.
-Finally, use WSM abs_xsec_per_speciesAddCIA in abs_xsec_agenda to add the CIA absorption.
+Finally, use WSM propmat_clearskyAddCIA in propmat_clearsky_agenda to add the CIA absorption.
 For usage examples, look in directory controlfiles/artscomponents/cia that is part of the ARTS distribution.

-Figure 6.5 shows all CIA continua that are currently available in ARTS (left) and separately the ones that are relevant for Earth's atmosphere (right).
+Figure 6.2 shows all CIA continua that are currently available in ARTS (left) and separately the ones that are relevant for Earth's atmosphere (right).
 The valid frequency and temperature ranges for these data, as available in ARTS, are listed in Table 6.4.
 Outside the covered frequency ranges, the binary absorption cross-sections are set to zero, while exceeding the valid temperature range will produce NaN values and eventually trigger a runtime error.